Skip to Content

 1. Do they specialise in commercial office interiors?

-Residential interior designers and office interior designers are not the same profession.
-Office projects involve higher foot traffic, different material durability standards, MEP (mechanical, electrical, plumbing) complexity, structured cabling, fire safety compliance per the National Building Code of India 2016, and ergonomic furniture specifications.
-A firm that primarily does homes and takes on the occasional office project is not your best option.
-Look for a portfolio that is majority commercial and office work.
+Residential and commercial are different professions, not just different scales.
+Office projects involve material durability standards for high foot traffic, MEP complexity, structured cabling, NBC 2016 fire safety compliance, and ergonomic furniture specifications that most residential designers have never had to think about.
+A firm that primarily does homes and takes the occasional office project is not the same as one that does nothing else.
+Look for a portfolio that is majority commercial work, not a couple of office shots buried among apartment renovations.

-2. Have they worked on projects similar to your type and size?
+2. Have they worked on projects similar to your size and type?

-A firm that has designed 50-seat coworking spaces may struggle with a 10-person boutique finance office — and vice versa.
-Ask specifically: "Have you done a project of this size, in this industry, in the last two years?"
+A firm that has designed 50-seat coworking spaces may struggle with a 10-person boutique finance office, and vice versa.
+The spatial logic is genuinely different.
+Ask directly: "Have you done a project of this size, in this industry, in the last two years?"
 References from a similar client type are far more useful than a polished brochure.

 3. Do they have an in-house team or do they subcontract everything?